OKINAWA

 Try this simple recipe and have fun choosing the toppings to make it your own.
 This was my first time trying to cook Japanese-style soba noodles, but it turned out great.
 The soy-sauce based broth and the smooth texture of the noodles went well together.
 The shrimp tempura and shichimi togarashi (seven-spice chili pepper) I used as toppings added a nice punch of flavor.

 My soba noodles and broth were so good, I am now wondering whether I should go with Japanese-style or my usual Okinawa-style soba noodles for Dec.
-31. This will be a difficult choice, but either way, I am on track for eating a lot of soba noodles to bring luck for 2024.
+31. This will be a difficult choice, but either way, I am on track for eating a lot of soba noodles to bring luck for the new year.

 Ebi ten soba (Soba noodles with shrimp tempura)